twilio-labs/plugin-flex-outbound-dialpad/README.md

 # change log
-v1.1 - added ringtone when dialing, DTMF tones while on a call and better state management. v1.0 - initial release
+v1.1 - added ringtone when dialing, DTMF tones while on a call and better state management.
+   - breaking change to url, must align with backend

+v1.0 - initial release

 # TODOs